tcheymol/generator-loopback-ansible/generators/app/templates/doc/deployment.md

 ## The deployment

-Create a git repository: `git init`
+- Create a git repository: `git init`

-Add this repository on a remote git url (github for example).
+- Add this repository on a remote git url (github for example).

-Configure the shipitfile with the remote repository url and the server IP address if you haven't done it yet.
+- Configure the shipitfile with the remote repository url and the server IP address if you haven't done it yet.

+- Launch deploy script:
 ```bash
 ./node_modules/.bin/shipit staging deploy
 ```